centria/cs-exercises-20/README.md

 Do not modify the variable content!

 #### Exercise_06
-* CrEate a program, that asks user for a string.
+* create a program, that asks user for a string.
 After the user has given the string (written text and pressed enter), the program will print the given line.
 Example output with **Hello** as input (input marked with **>** for clarification):

 ```console
 Give input!